smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

 		"version": "1.16.0"
 	}

-# check if the FogFlow system is running properly
+# check if the IoT Device (Sensor, Actuator)is running properly

-	Check the system status from the Device dashboard
+	Check the status from the Device dashboard

 	You can open the device dashboard in your web browser to see the current system status via the URL: **localhost:3000/device/monitor**